orcutt989/twitter-statistics/README.md

 ## Integration Tests

 For the sake of time a simple test suite of 2 tests were added to this repository.
 To satisfy real-word demands, the test suite would most likely be 500+ lines long for sufficient code coverage.

+## Mutation Tests

+`mutmut` reports 162 possible places for mutations not covered by tests.
+For the sake of time these were not added, however mutation tests would most likely expand the tests by anywhere from 200-500 more lines of code.  `mutmut` could be included in a GitHub Action, however it takes about 5 minutes for it to run all mutation tests and since there are no cases testing for these at this time, it was omitted and ran manually.